In this ‘Best Practices’ video you will learn about:

 Staying organized in dotloop is incredibly easy if you know where to start.
 The best place to start is the beginning, which would be the Loops page.
 Keeping your loops page set to List View is recommended when you have more than say 5 transactions, due to the convenient search bar and added details.
 You have your own filter setting preferences which will hide loops you've already completed or moved into your archive.
 Last, you'll want to have Sort By set as last updated.
 This way, you're seeing your loops you've been working on most recently, first!

-More information on the
+More information on the loop views and filters.

 Naming Loops